heinzeya/kabam/README.md

 Documentation
 =========

-For now Kabam object is mwcKernel object with preinstalled plugins.
+For now Kabam object is kabamKernel object with preinstalled plugins.
-All mwcKernel api is exposed on it.
+All kabamKernel api is exposed on it.
 [Please, have a good time to read more complete documentations](http://ci.monimus.com/docs/#/api).

 Plugins are activated if they find proper field in config object: